-Our training packages are informed by robust research and good practice.
-They are constantly updated to conform to changes in legislation.
+Our training packages are constantly updated to conform to changes in legislation.

-We work hard to ensure our training is engaging, cost efficient and tangibly improves both the confidence and competence of trainees.
+We work hard to ensure our training is engaging and tangibly improves both the confidence and competence of trainees.

 That is why we have developed a broad range of access points for training, suitable for a variety of sectors, group sizes and budgets.